-The fiance visa (K-1) is issued to the fiancé of a U.S. citizen, allowing that person to enter the United States.
-Once the foreign fiancé enters the United States, he or she can marry the U.S. citizen and then, if desired, apply for a green card under the immediate relative category.
-The technical name for the process of applying for the green card within the U.S. is Adjustment of Status.
+The fiancé visa (K-1) is issued to the fiancé of a U.S. citizen, allowing that person to enter the United States.
+Once the foreign fiancé enters the United States, they can marry the U.S. citizen and then, if desired, apply for a green card under the immediate relative category.
+The technical name for the process of applying for a green card within the U.S. is Adjustment of Status.

 But applying for a green card isn't required.
-Some fiances use this visa simply to enter the U.S. and get married, after which the couple lives in the non-U.S. citizen's home country, or somewhere else.
-As the spouse of a U.S. citizen, of course, the former fiance can always apply for a U.S. green card.
+Some fiancés use the K-1 visa simply to enter the U.S. and get married, after which the couple goes and lives in the non-U.S. citizen's home country, or somewhere else.
+As the spouse of a U.S. citizen, of course, the former fiancé can always apply for a U.S. green card later.

-The U.S. citizen must start off the process by filing United States Citizenship and Immigration Services (USCIS) Form I-129F, Petition for Alien Fiancé.
-This, and other forms, are available from the USCIS website.
-(Click the "Forms" tab, and then scroll down by number.)
+Getting a K-1 visa is a multi-step process.
+The U.S. citizen must start off the process by filing United States Citizenship and Immigration Services (USCIS) Form I-129F, Petition for Alien Fiancé, available for free download from the USCIS website.

-Take a look at this instructional page for tips on completing the form.
+Take a look at these tips on completing the form.

-In addition to Form I-129F, the U.S. citizen will need to fill out and submit Form G-325A Biographic Information, and provide proof of U.S. citizenship and evidence of your courtship and meeting within the last two years.
-The citizen will also need to pay the visa petition fee.
+In addition to Form I-129F, the U.S. citizen will need to provide proof of U.S. citizenship (such as a naturalization or U.S. birth certificate) and evidence of the courtship and in-person meeting within the last two years.
+The citizen will also need to pay the USCIS petition fee.

-USCIS then forwards the petition to the National Visa Center for conducting background checks and sending the fiance some visa application forms to be filled out.
-Once the background checks are completed and the fiance has filled out and returned these forms to the appropriate destination, the file is transferred to the U.S. embassy or consulate having jurisdiction over the fiancé's place of residence.
-The embassy will then send the fiance instructions for gathering additional documents, getting photographs made, having a medical exam done, and more.
-For an overview of the visa requirements, see our article on the steps involved.
+USCIS then forwards the petition to the National Visa Center (NVC) for background checks.
+The NVC will send the fiancé some visa application forms to fill out.
+Once the background checks are completed and the fiancé has filled out and returned the forms to the appropriate destination, the NVC will transfer the file to the U.S. embassy or consulate having jurisdiction over the fiancé's place of residence.
+The embassy will then send the fiancé instructions for gathering additional documents, getting photographs made, having a medical exam done, and more.
+See this overview of the steps involved.

-At the interview, the fiance visa may be approved -- though it's likely that the actual visa issuance will be delayed a few days after the interview, pending final security checks.
+At the interview, the K-1 fiancé visa might be approved, although it's likely that the actual visa issuance will be delayed a few days after the interview, pending final security checks.

 To learn about about the adjustment of status process, check out the following pages: